 Tighten slowly with a socket until the seal is flush against the crankshaft cover.

 Make sure the new spacer is coated liberally with engine oil before installing.
 If installing the NAPA seal only, clean the distance spacer, oil, reverse and install.
 By reversing the spacer the oil seal lip is afforded a new surface to seal against.

 The tolerance of the new spacer to the crank is miniscule.
 If it is not offered to the crank nose exactly square it will not go on.
 Do not force it.
 If necessary use the crankshaft bolt to move the spacer along the crankshaft.
 When seated, the spacer (blue arrow) should protrude slightly in relationship to the crank seal (red arrow).

-Cone should bottom out against distance spacer.
+In the photograph below, Cone should bottom out against distance spacer.

 Install cone key.
 Offer damper to cone and install crankshaft nut.

 You will need the big boy for this.
 Get the 3/4 inch socket and breaker bar out.
 Recommended torque is 150 lbs.
 If you do not have a torque wrench, use a 3/4-inch breaker bar, with an extension and tighten two grunts. (you are going to check the torque later, right).

 Install crank pulley.
 Install hex nut assembly.
 Project complete.

 This project is within the ability of most owners.
 Take your time on this.
 This is one of those projects that you can do a better job that the dealer.